 What is Eosinophilic Esophagitis (EoE)?

-What are the Symptoms of EOE?
+What Are the Symptoms of Eosinophilic Esophagitis (EoE)?

 - Abdominal pain

-- Food impaction, when food is stuck in the esophagus
+- Food getting stuck in the throat

-What are the Treatment and Management Options for EOE?
+What Are the Treatment and Management Options for EOE?